eosnetworkfoundation/grant-framework/applications/knockout_wars_game.md

 ## Additional Information

-**How did you hear about the Grants Program?** While discussing about it Yves La Rose
+**How did you hear about the Grants Program?** While discussing about it with Yves La Rose